home-assistant/home-assistant.io/source/_integrations/webmin.markdown

 Always consider your own setup and security needs before exposing services with system-level access.
 {% endwarning %}

 As a good security practice, create a Webmin User specific to Home Assistant.
-A dedicated account allows for this integration to operate uninterrupted should you change your primary login for Webmin, and it allows for more granular access so that only the necessary data and access is made available to Home Assistant.
+A dedicated account allows for this integration to operate uninterrupted should you change your primary login for Webmin, and it can allow for more granular access so that only the necessary data and access is made available to Home Assistant.

 #### Suggested User Setup